Lateef Elford-Alliyu

-Lateef Elford-Alliyu (born 1 June 1992) is an English professional footballer who plays as a striker and is currently unattached.
+Lateef Elford-Alliyu (born 1 June 1992) is a Nigerian-English professional footballer who plays as a striker and is currently unattached.

 Playing career

 West Bromwich Albion

 'Pan' as he was known to his teammates at West Bromwich Albion was catapulted into the limelight after scoring from the half-way line in a pre-season friendly against Stafford Rangers aged 15.
 Having made his way through the youth teams at West Bromwich Albion, he featured regularly for their Under 18 team before joining Hereford United on loan in late January 2010.
 He made his debut in the Football League for his loan club on 30 January 2010 in a 2–0 defeat to Port Vale, this being his sole appearance for the club.
 On 24 February 2010 he returned to his parent club after the end of his loan period.
 After regularly appearing for the Baggies' reserve side, he joined Icelandic top flight side Keflavík Football Club on 14 May 2010 until the middle of June on loan along with fellow West Bromwich Albion player Kayleden Brown.